 For example, we see lots of yoga Instagram accounts with a handle that call themselves a ‘yogini’ as a way to reference the fact they are a female yoga teacher or practitioner.

 However, if we trace this term back to the origins of yoga and a little later, things start to get very interesting!
-In Puranic literature, the sacred literature of Hinduism, yoginis are referred to not just as yoginis, but as dakinis, shaktis, or bhairavis.
+In various literature that spans different traditions, yoginis are also referred dakinis, shaktis, or bhairavis.

 Miranda Shaw, a scholar in Tantric Buddhism, describes them as having a great deal of power and wisdom, possessing ‘life-enhancing energies that bring about fertility, growth, longevity, abundance, and material and spiritual well-being.’